motorbreathing/ftproxy/README.md

    - The configuration interface is neanderthal at best; do something about that
    - Add more tuning options.
 In fact as of now, there's bloody zilch
+   - Clean up the logging framework
+   - The coding style needs to toe some standard line and be consistent while at it

-7. Go for a long f^&*^# run - without a f*(@%& mask - once this COVID mess clears up.
-   Then, perhaps, since hell would have long frozen over, it would be a good idea to take up ice skating too.
+7. Go for a long flipping run - without a flipping face mask - once this COVID mess clears up.
+Then, perhaps, since hell would have long frozen over, it might be a good idea to take up ice skating too.